-Content is managed by local backoffice gaming responsible or sales manager, meaning changes must be approved.
-If you need to do any changes to the content please contact email@example.com.
+Content is managed by local back-office gaming responsible or sales manager, meaning changes must be approved.
+If you need to make any changes to the content, please contact firstname.lastname@example.org.

-Because content is managed by the local backoffice gaming responsible or sales manager there are restrictions on what you are allowed to display.
-If you want to display a stream outside events, please contact firstname.lastname@example.org for approval and more information.
+Because content is managed by the local back-office gaming responsible or sales manager, there are restrictions on what you are allowed to display.
+If you want to show a stream outside events, please contact firstname.lastname@example.org for approval and more information.

 There is a default layout with sponsored content and commercials scheduled to play all week, except when there is a Gaming Event in the store.
-If you change anything it will revert back to the default layout automatically.
-If you have feedback, a problem or need any changes done to the layout please contact email@example.com or use the chat on Databeat.net.
+If you change anything, it will revert to the default layout automatically.
+If you have feedback, a problem, or need any changes done to the layout, please contact email@example.com or use the chat on Databeat.net.

 As an advanced user you could also connect a keyboard to the computer in the rack and open Telnet.
 Run the commando O localhost and press Enter (O for open).
 Then type start, press Enter, and it should be back again within a minute.
 If not, then restart and repeat this process.

 How do I display content from a Gaming PC on the video wall?